Azure-Samples/summarization-openai-python-promptflow/README.md

 ---
-name: Ticket Processing with Azure AI
+name: Process Automation: Speech to Text and Summarization with AI Studio
 description: Process tickets automatically with .
 languages:
 - python